Thank you for visiting our website and showing interest in this page.

 What about Communion?

-Everyone is invited to the Lord’s table – no-one is excluded – but you can ask for a prayer or blessing instead if you prefer – please just ask when you arrive in the church.
+Everyone is invited to the Lord’s table – no-one is excluded – but you may decline it without embarrassment or ask for a blessing instead should you wish – please just ask when you arrive in the church.

 What should I wear?